MikkoVihtakari/veganUtils/README.md

 The intention here is not to give instructions for scientifically valid multivariate analyses, but rather to illustrate the differences between *vegan* and *veganUtils* graphics.
 Refer to the [vegan tutorial](http://cc.oulu.fi/~jarioksa/opetus/metodi/vegantutor.pdf) for instructions how to use *vegan* correctly.

+The description under is now finished and will be improved.

 ### Non-constrained ordination

-Load datasets and make a correspondance analysis object:
+Load datasets and make a principal analysis (`rda`) object:

 ```r